Special Studies Program Procedure

 3.4.
 Period of Duty to be Served After Return From SSP

 i.
 SSP is approved on the condition that the staff member undertakes to resume normal duties at the University on completion of the SSP period for a period at least equal to the period of the SSP absence.

 ii.
-Staff who do not return to duty at the University following SSP, or who leave before fulfilling the equal period of return requirement, will normally be required to reimburse the travel and living expenses paid by the University.
+Staff who do not return to duty at the University following SSP, or who leave before fulfilling the equal period of return requirement, will normally be required to repay any SSP Professional Development Allowance paid by the University.
 In exceptional circumstances, this requirement may be varied by the Deputy Vice-Chancellor (Academic).

 4. Report from Head of School

 The Head of School will comment briefly on the following points and return the application form, with the Head of School report, to the applicant so that the staff member may then submit the completed application to the Pro Vice-Chancellor:

 i. arrangements that will be made concerning the undertaking of the staff member’s teaching, the supervision of postgraduate students and other administrative duties, and the extent to which the functioning of the School will be impacted;

 ii. the academic value of the proposed SSP (consistent with Section 5.2 of this procedure) to the staff member concerned, to the School, the Faculty, and the University.
 In making comments under this heading the Head of School will consult with senior members of the School who are able to offer advice and will indicate the extent of this consultation.
 Comments should include how the proposed SSP fits with the Faculty’s Operational Plan; and

 iii. whether the proposed SSP will achieve the objective of developing, maintaining or improving employment related skills, knowledge and competencies, as defined in the staff member’s Managing for Performance process.